-All borrowings are initially recognised at the fair value being the consideration received.
+All borrowings are initially recognised at fair value being the consideration received.

-After initial recognition, borrowings are subsequently measured at amortised cost using the effective interest method.
-Amortised cost is calculated by taking into account any issue costs or fees in relation to the establishment of borrowing facilities, and any discount or premium on settlement.
+After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
+Amortised cost is calculated by taking into account any issue costs and any discount or premium on settlement.